6 easy steps to help you with meditation

 - If you’re sitting on a chair, get a sense of your feet feeling grounded.

-- Rest on the waves of your breath.
+- Rest on the waves of your slow, smooth, relaxed breath.

-To help you focus away from your mind’s busy chatter, choose something to rest your attention on:
+In addition, to help you focus away from your mind’s busy chatter, you can choose something to rest your attention on, either eyes closed or open:

 Your heart centre.